Photon State Evolution in Arbitrary Time-Varying Media

-We introduced the instantaneous eigenstate method to study the evolution of an arbitrary initial state in a medium with arbitrary time-varying permittivity and permeability.
-This method, grounded in the Heisenberg equation, enables us to calculate the state evolution by solving only two coupled differential equations, while the Schrödinger equation would require solving an infinite set of coupled differential equations.
+We have introduced the instantaneous eigenstate method to study the evolution of an arbitrary initial state in a medium with arbitrary time-varying permittivity and permeability.
+This method, grounded in the Heisenberg equation, allows to calculate the state evolution by solving only two coupled differential equations, while the Schrödinger equation would require solving an infinite set of coupled differential equations.
 The method also provides general insights into the photon statistics of time-varying media.
-We demonstrated that the probability of generating a single photon pair is limited to $25\%$ for any modulation profile and that, similarly, the probability of generating the Bell state $\ket{\Psi_+}$ is limited to $27/32 \approx 84\%$.
-Furthermore, we showed that these maximum probabilities can be achieved by selecting an appropriate modulation profile.
-Finally, we demonstrated that the temporal modulation profile enables precise engineering of the emission spectrum of photons generated from vacuum, thereby offering new possibilities for tailoring quantum light.
+We have established that the probability of generating a single photon pair is limited to $25\%$ for any modulation profile and that, similarly, the probability of generating the Bell state $\ket{\Psi_+}$ is limited to $27/32 \approx 84\%$.
+Furthermore, we have shown that these maximum probabilities can be achieved by selecting an appropriate modulation profile.
+Finally, we demonstrated how a temporal modulation profile enables affects the emission spectrum of generated photons and how we can determine the modulation profile providing a specified spectrum, thereby offering new possibilities for tailoring quantum light such as broadband ATC design for photon frequency conversion.

 In future research, the instantaneous eigenstate method could be extended to analyze systems with space- and time-varying permittivity and permeability modulations.
 Furthermore, this method could be employed to investigate systems where a forward mode is coupled not only to a backward mode but also to additional modes, offering broader applicability to more complex interactions.
 In this work, we have neglected dispersion, a valid approximation in frequency ranges far from material resonances.
 However, assessing the impact of dispersion on photon statistics and the emission spectrum represents an important direction for future research~\cite{sloan_casimir_2021, sloan_optical_2024, horsley_macroscopic_2024, koutserimpas_time-varying_2024}.